konfirm/kontext/documentation/building.md

 devour
 ```

 Yes, the [**devour**](https://github.com/konfirm/devour-gulp) build tool is used.
+This is a wrapper around the popular [**Gulp**](http://gulpjs.com) build tool, so it should feel familiar if you already use Gulp.

 ## Unit testing
+For unit testing [Karma](http://karma-runner.github.io) takes care of running the [Jasmine](http://jasmine.github.io) tests and [Istanbul](https://github.com/gotwarlost/istanbul) code coverage analyzer.

 ```
 karma start
 ```

+This will use the [PhantomJS](http://phantomjs.org) browser to run all the tests every time a file changes.

 ## Pull requests
+Help is always appreciated, just make sure to please both JSHint and JSCS as much as possible.
+Configuration for both is provided, so an editor (such as [Atom](https://atom.io) can help you out with writing code).

-We expect changes in code to be reflected in unit tests, while currently not at 100% (mostly due to browser specific flows), we sure don't want to see the coverage numbers decline
+We do expect changes in code to be reflected in unit tests, while currently not at 100% (97.95% for statements in PhantomJS, mostly due to browser specific flows), we sure don't want to see the coverage numbers decline when the pull request is merged.
+For inspiration, you can always look at the existing tests for [kontext](test/kontext) and [extensions](test/kontext/extension).

 ## Feature requests
 Besides creating pull requests, requests for new features are also want.